ophusgroup/landing/funding.md

 title: Funding and Awards
 ---

-We want to thank our funding agencies and the generous individuals for funding our research!
+We want to thank the funding agencies and generous individuals who have funded our research!

 ## Department of Energy